-The filer's name and TIN should be consistent with the name and TIN used on the filer's other tax returns.
+The filer's name and TIN are required to match the name and TIN used on the filer's other tax returns CAUTION (such as Form 945 to report backup withholding).

 The name of the filer's paying agent or service bureau must not be used in place of the name of the filer.